aigc-apps/sd-webui-EasyPhoto/README.md

 - On the left is the training image.
 First upload a main image, and click Upload Photos to upload the image.
 - On the right are the training parameters, which shares the same meaning as the master pipeline.

-After clicking Upload Photos, we can start uploading images.
 The main image is used to match the ROI in the training image that is used to segment the target id.
-Therefore, please choose a clean front image as the main image. **The main image should be **.
+Therefore, please choose a clean front image as the main image.
+Then, click the Upload Photos button to upload training images, the training images will be processed by LightGlue and SAM to obtain the main target.
 Then we click on "Start Training" below, and at this point, we need to fill in the User ID above, such as the user's name, to start training.

 ![train_1](images/train_1.png)